 Your Choices Matter!
 Now, what can you do to help?

-• Recycle your cardboard by flattening the box and laying it by the recycling bin
+• Recycle your cardboard by flattening the box and laying it in the cardboard recycling bin.

-• Consider CFL and LED light bulbs for your task light
+• Consider CFL and LED light bulbs for your task lights.

 • Spread the word!
 Knowledge is power.
 By letting your friends know what they can do, all of us willwork together to help make UCCS more sustainable.